microlinkhq/browserless/README.md

 ## Usage

-**browserless** is an high level API simplification over for doing common actions.
+**browserless** is a high level API simplification over for doing common actions.

 For example, if you want to take an screenshot, just do: